Chaonians: Economy

 Chaonia was an area where pastoral life was prominent, as is also evidenced by the local numismatic iconography.
 The pastoral character of the area was particularly renowned during Roman times.
 In Virgil's Georgics, a poem that described and idealized rural life, the author praised the goods of agriculture, contrasting the pre-eminent pastoral model; that of Chaonia.
 In general, Roman poets praised Chaonia as a model of bucolic life; similar to that of Arcadia.
 Rich Roman businessmen settled in Chaonia, where they established large villas with agricultural and livestock units.
 The most prominent example is that of Titus Pomponius Atticus, who built Amaltheion or Amaltheia near Bouthrotos, and bred horses and 120 herds of oxen.
 However, it is clear that the contrast between the agricultural and pastoral communities was very subtle, and in part, largely plasmatic.
 The local society was generally rural, and its inhabitants tried to achieve self-sufficiency through a number of means that complemented each other.
 The character of the economy was a consequence of the mountainous environment.
+Chaonian winter pastures stretched from modern-day Konispol in the south to the Gulf of Aulon in the north.
+Additionally, with regard to pastoralism and nomadism, no source or archaeological document describes the Chaonians and the other peoples of the area as nomads.